m7a/lo-banana-pi-m2p-edu/README.md

 This document describes three distinct approaches:

- 1. A new approach to use Debian without external sources.
+ 1. A new approach to use Debian with only minimal external sources.
     The solution proposed here does not involve the Debian installer, but relies on bootstrapping an image suitable to be copied onto a MicroSD card which can then boot on the board.